Lp-regularity theory for semilinear stochastic partial differential equations with multiplicative white noise: Proof of the first case: Lg and the Lipschitz diffusion coefficient

 By taking $\tau' = \tau_{m}$, the lemma is proved. \end{proof}

-Next lemma provides $\bL_q(\tau)$ ($q>p$) bound of the solution.
-To prove the existence of a global solution, we plug in $q = p(1+\lambda)$.
+Next, the lemma provides $\bL_q(\tau)$ ($q>p$) bound of the solution.
+To prove the existence of a global solution, we insert in $q = p(1+\lambda)$.
 The $\bL_{p(1+\lambda)}(\tau)$ bound of the solution is used to extend the local existence time; see \eqref{nonlinear term estimate}.

 \begin{lemma} Let $\tau\leq T$ be a bounded stopping time, $p > d + 2$, and $q > p$.
 Suppose $u\in\cH^{1}_{p,loc}(\tau)$ is a nonnegative solution to equation \eqref{burger's_eq_white_noise_in_time} with $u_0\in U_p^1\cap L_q(\Omega\times\bR^d)$.
 Then, we have $u\in \bL_q(\tau)$ and